 Britain’s Charlotte Dujardin OBE is one of the world’s top dressage riders.
 Charlotte and her former world number one partner Valegro currently hold the world record scores in all three grand prix dressage tests.

 Born in Enfield in 1985, Charlotte was brought up in Hertfordshire and started riding at the age of two.
-She started working for Carl Hester in 2007, and produced Valegro from the start of his career under the watchful eye of Carl, who owns the horse in conjunction with Roly Luard and Anne Barrott.
+After she left school at the age of 16, Charlotte worked for top dressage rider and trainer Judy Harvey.
+In early 2007, at Judy’s suggestion, Charlotte went to Carl Hester’s yard for some lessons, and he asked her to stay on for 10 days to cover for a staff member who was on leave.
+She ended up never leaving, and produced Valegro from the early days of his career under the watchful eye of Carl, who owns the horse in conjunction with Roly Luard and Anne Barrott.

 Charlotte Dujardin’s notable successes include: